Most Underrated Filament Brands

 These days, there are so many filament brands out there that it can be easy to overlook really good, underrated filament brands that don’t have a lot of hype around them.
 The field is crowded by low effort, middle quality filament brands.
 They all claim to be “fostering the future of local manufacturing technology” or “ushering in a new era of sustainable plastic.”

 As a result, it can be quite easy to miss a brand that is genuinely trying to offer a good product to the 3D printing community.
 Customers often dismiss smaller high quality brand or middle quality brands that don’t look any more special than other brands.
 But some of the smallest brands simply offer a really good deal.

 For instance, one of the most underrated brands is Lay Filaments.
-Check it out on Amazon.
+Check it out here.

 That’s why we’ve put together a list of some of the most underrated filament brands that deserve a second look.
 They don’t have flashy logos and they are aren’t super well funded.
 But they are doing great work and offering good products that give more well known filament brands a run for their money.